gitsindonesia/ui-component/docs/guide/getting-started.md

 ## Manual Setup

-[Follow this instruction](/guide/installation) to setup GITS UI step-by-step to Vue project.
+[Follow this instruction](/guide/installation) to setup Morpheme UI step-by-step to Vue project.